IBM/spectrum-installs/wmla/1.2.2/README.md

   * these scripts must be in a shared filesystem accessible by all hosts.
   * password-less SSH must be enabled for root from the host where this script is executed to all hosts of the cluster (except for the host where it's executed).
   * optionally pssh package can be installed (from epel yum repo) in order to run installation on management and compute hosts in parallel.
+* If the Ansible playbook is used to install the cluster:
+  * Ansible must be installed on the host where the playbook will be executed.
+  * The user used to execute the playbook must have password-less ssh access to all hosts of the cluster.
+  * The user must have permissions to sudo as root as most tasks of the playbook will do privilege escalation.

 ## 4. Usage